 1. The Smoking

-Why I Hate It: Indoor smoking areas are often not separated-off with physical barriers.
+Why I Hate It: The Japanese love to smoke and have no thought about smoking indoors.
+In fact most indoor smoking areas are often not separated-off with physical barriers.
 So, all of the non-smokers – and their food and clothes – are affected by cigarette stench.
 After five years in Japan, I’ve had enough!
 What’s more frustrating though, is the Japanese government’s lack of decisive action to resolve this.
-For a country that values cohesiveness, this seems counterintuitive – until you realise that the people making the rules are some of the nation’s biggest smokers.
+For a country that values cohesiveness, this seems counterintuitive – until you realize that the people making the rules are some of the nation’s biggest smokers.

 Why You Might Not Hate It: You’re a smoker, a willing passive smoker, or you can avoid eating and drinking out!